Sam-Devs/BitGo-Wallet-Research-Development/README.md

 }

 ```
-###### GET - Get All Wallets
+### GET - Get All Wallets

-A call used to get all wallets available on a particular BitGo enterprise.
+This API call gets all wallets creates on a particular account.

 `http://localhost:8000/api/wallets`